Media in Vijayawada

-Vijayawada, in India, has a well-developed communication and media infrastructure.
-It has a basic network of optical fiber cables.
+Media in Vijayawada is well-developed, and the city has a basic network of optical fiber cables.
 The city's telephone system is serviced by four landline companies: BSNL, Tata Indicom, Reliance and Airtel.
-There are a number of mobile-phone companies: Aircel, BSNL, Airtel, Uninor, MTS, Tata Indicom, Tata Docomo and Jio.
+There are a number of mobile-phone companies: Aircel, BSNL, Airtel, Uninor, MTS, Tata Indicom, Tata Docomo, and Jio.
 Several companies offer broadband internet access.

 Broadcast radio

 The city has a variety of AM and FM radio stations.
 AlR Vijayawada, also known as "Aakasavani Vijayawada" is one of the oldest serving FM radio stations in the city.
 Most of the stations have broadcast 24 hours a day, seven days a week with programming in Telugu and English.

 The FM radio stations in the city are: